Clinic Policies

 - We ask for 48-hours notice for appointment cancellation or rescheduling in order to avoid a late cancellation fee of the full consultation price.

-- 4-session appointment packages are valid for a maximum of 4 months, 8-session packages are valid for a maximum of 8 months and 12-session packages for 12 months.
+- 4-session appointment packages are valid for a maximum of 4 months, and 8-session packages are valid for a maximum of 8 months.
 However, these packages are likely to be used up sooner than this if appointments are booked more regularly than every 4 weeks (i.e. every 1-3 weeks is often recommended for those struggling with their relationship with food).

 Communication Policy

-- We endeavour to communicate effectively with all of her clients and to answer all genuine messages and emails in a timely manner.
+- We endeavour to communicate effectively with all of our clients and to answer all genuine messages and emails in a timely manner.
 Response times will depend on capacity.

-- In the event of any technical difficulties during consultations, we may suggest restarting devices, trying a different device or using doxy.me or a phone call as a secure back-up option.
+- In the event of any technical difficulties during consultations, we may suggest restarting devices, trying a different device or communication platform, or switching to a phone call as a secure back-up option.

 - Our Dietitians have a duty of care to contact relevant authorities if you disclose information which suggests that you may be at risk of harming others.